-Pupils who are being bullied may show changes in behaviour, such as becoming shy and nervous, feigning illness, taking unusual absences or clinging to adults.
+Pupils who are being bullied / abused may show changes in behaviour, such as becoming shy and nervous, feigning illness, taking unusual absences or clinging to adults.
 There may be evidence of changes in work patterns, lacking concentration or truanting.
-Pupils must be encouraged to report bullying in schools.
+Pupils must be encouraged to report child to child abuse in schools.

-Schools' teaching and ancillary staff must be alert to the signs of bullying and act promptly and firmly against it in accordance with school policy.
+Schools' teaching and ancillary staff must be alert to the signs of child to child abuse and act promptly and firmly against it in accordance with school policy.